levisc8/spind/cran-comments.md

 'sp' is listed in IMPORTS because it is listed
 DEPENDS for 'splancs', which our package does use.

-This note was not present in checks on more recent versions of R, so we're guessing it's OK.
-If not, please advise.
+This NOTE was also present in the spind_2.0.0 submission.

 ALL builds had the following NOTE:
 * checking CRAN incoming feasibility ...
 NOTE
 Maintainer: 'Sam Levin <levisc8@gmail.com>'
 New submission

-Based on information I found online, this is not actually an issue with the package.
-Please advise if this is incorrect.
+This NOTE was also present in spind_2.0.0 submission

 Also tested on:
 * ubuntu 12.04 (on travis-ci), R 3.3.2